bitwarden/help/_articles/account/bitwarden-field-guide-two-step-login.md

 - YubiKey (any 4/5 series device or YubiKey NEO/NFC)
 - FIDO U2F (any FIDO U2F certified key)

-Visit (bitwarden.com/article/setup-two-step-login)[https://help.bitwarden.com/article/setup-two-step-login/]{:target="_blank"} for direct links to all of the above two-step login setup methods.
+Visit [bitwarden.com/article/setup-two-step-login](https://help.bitwarden.com/article/setup-two-step-login/){:target="_blank"} for direct links to all of the above two-step login setup methods.

 You can also enable multiple two-step login methods.

 If you have multiple two-step login methods enabled, the order of preference for the default method that is displayed while logging in is as follows:

-FIDO U2F &rarr YubiKey &rarr Duo &rarr Authenticator app &rarr Email.
+FIDO U2F > YubiKey > Duo > Authenticator app > Email.

 You can manually switch to and use any method during login, however.